• Skip to main content

 Do you always feel depressed during a certain holiday?
 Do your breakups all tend to happen at a certain time of year?
 Create a timeline of your difficult periods and see if there’s a pattern.
 In some cases, it may be indicative of seasonal affective disorder, but it may also be due to a trauma anniversary.

 Once you’ve identified the patterns, look at how your anniversary reactions affect you.
 Some people become incredibly fatigued at a certain time of year, needing more time off of work and struggling to accomplish basic chores.
 Others withdraw from social contact, or conversely, become hyper-engaged in their social lives.
 Every person’s reaction looks different.
-When you identify yours, you can take more effective steps towards treating it.
+When you identify yours, you can take more effective steps toward treating it.

 2. Practice self-compassion